EdDataScienceEES/tutorial-rayrr13/docs/index.md

 str(inverts)
 ~~~

 We can see that the dataset contains columns with information about environmental variables such as the site the data was collected at, the path type, the transect number and the distance from the path of each community.
-The "Orders" column indicates the total amount of orders found in each quadrat.
-The "Abundance" column indicates the total number of individuals found in each quadrat.
+The "Orders" column indicates the total amount of orders found in each pitfall trap.
+The "Abundance" column indicates the total number of individuals found in each pitfall trap.
 However, we are more interested in all of the other columns which have information about invertebrate order abundance in the different communities.
 Each column is a different order and it contains information about that order's abundance in different communities.
 This will be the crucial data we use to construct our NMDS.

 *Note: this data is in wide format.
 If your data is in long format and all variables regarding species abundance in a single column, you want to convert this data to wide format.
 This can be done using the `spread()` function from the `dplyr` package.*